gecio/gecio.github.io/docs/_imke/clusterbackups/restorepvcfromvolume/index.en.md

         claimName: test-pvc
 ```

 The important part in the above example is that the `claimName` is set correctly to the PVC which we just created.
-After applying the manifest and creating the Pod, the volume is mounted under */restore* -- which we can check by executing into the pod and opening a shell:
+After applying the manifest and creating the Pod, the volume from our example is mounted under */restore* -- which we can check by executing into the pod and opening a shell:

 ```bash
 # kubectl apply -f pvc-example/test-pod.yaml